The-Vault-Mauricio-Togneri/firebase-localization/README.md

 4. **Firebase CLI** ([install](https://firebase.google.com/docs/cli))

 ## Setting up Firebase
-In order to follow these steps, you must be logged in with your **Google** account.

 1. Login into your [Firebase console](https://console.firebase.google.com)
 2. Checkout the project source code: `git@github.com:mauriciotogneri/firebase-localization.git`
 2. Login into Firebase: `firebase login`